okorach/sonar-tools/README.md

 The detail of what is audited is listed at the bottom of this (long) page

-Usage: `sonar-audit -u <url> -t <token> [--what [settings|projects|qg|qp]]` When `--what` is not specified, everything is audited
+Usage: `sonar-audit -u <url> -t <token> [--what [settings|projects|qg|qp]]`

+`--what` can be followed by a list of comma separated items When `--what` is not specified, everything is audited

 - `--what settings`: Audits global settings and general system data (system info in particular)